OCA/delivery-carrier/delivery_purchase/readme/USAGE.rst

 #.
 If necessary, you can change the carrier in the 'Receipt'.
 When
    it is validated, the 'shipping cost' of the receipt will be calculated according to that new selected Carrier.
 #.
+It is possible to change the shipping cost in picking.
+#.
 The shipping cost will appear in an internal note created
    automatically when the 'Receipt' is validated.
+#.
+A purchase order line will have been created for the cost of picking.